raspberrypilearning/documenting-your-code/en/step_10.md

 --- task ---

-When you have finished creating your `about` page add it to the `index.rst` file.
+When you have finished creating your `about.rst` page, add it to the `index.rst` file.

 ```
 Welcome to card's documentation!